masagrator/nvn-shader-compiler/README.md

         optimization level, default means it's enabled at the level hardcoded in glslc --debug-level
-        output to main blob DEBUG_INFO section with amount of details that depends on chosen level
+        output to main blob DEBUG_INFO section with amount of details that depends on chosen level in case of spir-v, for this to work shader file itself must contain debug data, otherwise compilation will fail
 ```

 GLSLCoptions (forceIncludeStdHeader / includeInfo / xfbVaryingInfo):